LawWorks is the registered operating name of the Solicitors Pro Bono Group

 Willy practised as a barrister on the Midland and Oxford Circuit between 1972 and 1999, specialising in criminal law.

-Christina Blacklaws (Deputy vice president, The Law Society)
+Christina Blacklaws (President, The Law Society)

 Christina studied Jurisprudence at the University of Oxford and qualified as a solicitor in 1991.
 A family lawyer by background, she has successfully run and managed both high-street and virtual law firms, including one of the largest specialist family firms in the country.
 She is currently director of client services at the top 100 firm Cripps LLP.
 She is responsible for all change-management projects and has been part of the team that has driven year-on-year growth for the firm.
 On 1 May she becomes Cripps' chief operating officer.